-The Department has modern classrooms in the Mackinder Building where students benefit from well resourced IT and research facilities.
+The Department has modern classrooms in the Humanities Building where students benefit from well resourced IT and research facilities.
 There are thriving History and Politics societies and students enjoy a varied programme of lectures, conferences and visits to Parliament.

 For more information about History, Government and Politics at Epsom, click the headings below.

 - A general overview of aspects of Medieval history including the Battle of Hastings, the Norman consolidation of power and the impact on society of conquest.

 - A project competition in the Summer term will encourage students to be as creative as possible in their mission to design and make a Norman castle.